Raising ducks (especially ducklings) is easy, and ducks are some of the most entertaining and useful livestock you can add to your farm!

 I purchased my ducklings about an hour away from my house, which ensured their ride home was as short as I could make it, and my ducklings arrived in good shape.

-If you want true success in raising ducks, there’s some equipment you will need.
+If you want true success in raising ducklings, there’s some equipment you will need.

-If it’s still cool outside, you’ll need a heat source and a brooder for your ducklings.
+If it’s still cool outside, you’ll need a heat source and a duckling brooder and a thermometer.
 We usually wait until warm weather – above 80 all the time – so we can skip the heat source step.

 I especially make sure the ducklings have a warm place to go if they’ve been swimming.
-Maybe they’ll need it, or maybe they won’t, but it’s better than raising cold ducklings.
+Maybe they’ll need it, or maybe they won’t, but it’s better than ducklings getting too cold.

 Most people use shavings in their brooder.
-I use shavings, and sometimes I add some hay.
-Be sure you use larger flakes because ducklings have a tendency to taste the smaller shavings, or the shavings can become mixed with their feed.
+I use shavings, and sometimes I add some hay or straw.
+Be sure you use larger flakes because ducklings have a tendency to taste the smaller shavings or the shavings can become mixed with their feed.
+Pine shavings are a great choice.

 It’s best to allow them to have a deeper dish of water so they can easily dip their bills in.

-It’s best to go with a poultry feed with about 22% protein.
+It’s best to go with poultry feed with about 22% protein.
+It is not recommended to use medicated feed for ducks.

-Chick starter isn’t a good choice since ducklings have different nutritional requirements and chick starter doesn’t have enough vitamin B in it.
-You’ll run the risk of your ducklings developing leg issues – and this is a very real issue, so please don’t give your ducklings chick starter.
+Chick starter isn’t a good choice since ducklings have different nutritional requirements (such as important niacin requirements) and chick starter doesn’t have enough vitamin B in it.
+You’ll run the risk of your ducklings developing leg issues – and this is a very real issue, so please don’t give your ducklings chick feed.

-Be sure to make the feed available all the time.
+Be sure to make the duckling feed available all the time.

 One of the most fun things you’ll get to do as you raise ducklings is watching them swim and play in the water.